 Aishwarya Rai-Abhishek Bachchan anniversary: Did you know actress realized being married on their honeymoon flight?

-Aishwarya Rai and Abhishek Bachchan got married on April 20, 2007, at the Bachchan residence in Mumbai.
-They worked together in films like Dhai Akshar Prem Ke, Umrao Jaan, Dhoom 2 and Guru, among others.
+Aishwarya Rai and Abhishek Bachchan got married on April 20, 2007, at the Bachchan residence.
+They worked together in films such as Dhai Akshar Prem Ke, Umrao Jaan, Dhoom 2, and Guru.

 Aishwarya Rai Bachchan is considered one of the most beautiful and talented actors in the Indian film industry.
 After winning the Miss World 1994 pageant, she later established herself as one of the most popular and influential celebrities in India.
-In her extensive film career, she worked with her now-husband Abhishek Bachchan in several movies.
+In her extensive film career, she worked with her now husband, Abhishek Bachchan, in many films.

 But it was during the shooting of Dhoom 2 that he fell for his co-star.
 Soon after, they got married.
 As the couple celebrates another year of marital bliss today, let's revisit the moment when the beauty queen realized she was finally ‘Mrs. Bachchan’.